HossamZaki-git/Talabat-angular-client-/README.md

 ## Setup instructions

-1. Clone the repo
+1. Clone the repo using the code ```bash git clone https://github.com/HossamZaki-git/Talabat-angular-client.git```
 2. Use Node.js version `16.20.0`
-3. Install angular cli locally inside the folder
+3. Install angular cli 14 locally inside the folder of the project using the command ```bash npm install @angular/cli@14 --save-dev```
 4. Open `src/app/checkout/checkout-payment/checkout-payment.component.ts`
    At line 37, replace the Stripe key with your own: